rka0917/elasticsearch/Group23 Report.md

 BiFunction<T, T, T> *updater*, used for when value needs to be updated.

-##### Description
+##### Contract
 Given a path and a value, the value should be inserted into the Trie based on that specified path.
-The result should be that the trie contains the value and can be retrieved when path is specified as parameter for receiving. if a value exists for the specified path, then it will be overwritten.
+If a value exists for the specified path, then it will be overwritten.
 NOTE: This function/requirement may not be that relevant, since the issue wishes for the PathTrie to be immutable.

-Classes that use the PathTrie class:
+#### Classes that use the PathTrie class
 - MockHTTPTransport
 - RestController
 - RestUtils